 You can buy it in packages, blocks, or round discs.
 You can usually find them in the baking aisle of supermarkets or at Walmart.

-Almond bark not only adds great flavor but it plays a big part in helping the candies set up and hardens.
+Almond bark not only adds great flavor but also helps the candies set up and harden.

 Funny how that ‘almond bark’ doesn’t actually have any almonds in it!